shapeyourbits/online-indicator-for-twitch/readme.txt

 == Description ==

 A discreet method to highlight your live twitch stream.
-Works with most themes and looks good out of the box and entirely customisable.
+Works with most themes, looks good out of the box and is entirely customisable.

 = After installation you'll need to enter your Twitch channel name. =